The 1989 World Tour: Concert synopsis

-The shows on the 1989 World Tour featured a nearly identical set list spanning the majority of the 1989 studio album, with the exception of "Wonderland" (a 1989 deluxe bonus track), and different shows had different guest stars intertwined between Swift's performances.
-The concert began with black-and-white projections of street scenes, which subsequently served as the backdrop to the performance of "Welcome to New York".
-Swift then emerged from beneath the stage to sing the song, and subsequently "New Romantics", surrounded by a dozen of male dancers.
-For the followup performance of "Blank Space", Swift sang the song before erupting into a call-and-response climax where Swift struck a golf club against a black lacquer cane, whilst also shouting the name of the city where each concert is held.
-Swift proceeded with an industrial rock-oriented version of "I Knew You Were Trouble", which she performed as the shirtless male dancers delivered a sensual choreography.
+The concert begins with black-and-white projections of street scenes, which subsequently serves as the backdrop to the performance of "Welcome to New York".
+Swift then emerges from beneath the stage to sing the song, followed by "New Romantics" surrounded by a dozen male dancers.
+Next, Swift sings "Blank Space" before erupting into a call-and-response climax where she strikes a golf club against a black lacquer cane whilst also shouting the name of the city where the concert is being held.
+Swift proceeds with an industrial rock-oriented version of "I Knew You Were Trouble", which she performs as shirtless male dancers delivered a sensual choreography.

-After the performance of "I Wish You Would", Swift appeared in a glowing pink polka-dot dress to perform "How You Get the Girl", accompanied by a choreography inspired by the 1952 musical Singin' in the Rain that was performed by the male dancers twirling neon umbrellas.
-The show continued with "I Know Places", during which Swift wore thigh-high black boots and garters.
-The song's intense lyrics and production were accompanied by a performance of Swift being chased by the masked dancers through multiple mobile doors as she sang "They are the hunters / We are the foxes."
-After the song ended, Swift performed "All You Had to Do Was Stay", which was followed by either "You Are in Love" or a customized number that she performed differently at several shows.
-"All You Had to Do Was Stay" was excluded from the set list for several shows.
-Swift introduced "Clean" by sharing lessons she had learnt in personal life with her audiences.
-After "Clean", Swift performed a synth-oriented version of "Love Story" while standing on an elevated platform that whisked around the stadium.
+After the performance of "I Wish You Would", Swift appears in a glowing pink polka-dot two piece dress to perform "How You Get the Girl", accompanied by a choreography inspired by the 1952 musical Singin' in the Rain that is performed by the dancers twirling neon umbrellas.
+The show continues with "I Know Places", during which Swift wears thigh-high black boots and garters.
+The song's intense lyrics and production are accompanied by a performance of Swift being chased by the masked dancers through multiple mobile doors as she sings "They are the hunters / We are the foxes."
+After the song ends, Swift performs "All You Had to Do Was Stay", followed by either "You Are in Love" or a different surprise song at several shows.
+"All You Had to Do Was Stay" is excluded from the set list for several shows.
+Swift introduces "Clean" by sharing lessons she had learned in her personal life with her audience.
+After "Clean", Swift performs a synth-oriented version of "Love Story" while standing on an elevated platform that whisks around the stadium.

-Swift proceeded with "Style", during which she performed while strutting down the runway-styled stage in a sparkling dress, and "This Love".
-For the performance of "Bad Blood", Swift dressed in a top-to-toe black leather suit.
-She then performed a rock version of "We Are Never Ever Getting Back Together" on an electric guitar, in an intense atmosphere with her hair messed up.
-Afterwards, Swift emerged from beneath the stage again, and performed a mashup of "Enchanted" and "Wildest Dreams" on a grand piano.
-She followed with "Out of the Woods", which she performed in a sparkling bodysuit as giant paper planes flew overhead.
-The show concluded with "Shake It Off", during which Swift and the dancers danced on a spinning platform above the crowd as fireworks and confetti dashed across the venue.
+Swift proceeds with "Style", during which she performs while strutting down the runway-styled stage in a sparkling dress, and "This Love".
+For the performance of "Bad Blood", Swift dresses in a top-to-toe black leather suit.
+She then delivers an intense rock version of "We Are Never Ever Getting Back Together" on an electric guitar.
+Afterwards, Swift emerges from beneath the stage again to perform a mashup of "Enchanted" and "Wildest Dreams" on a grand piano.
+She follows with "Out of the Woods" in a sparkling catsuit as giant paper planes fly overhead.
+The show concludes with "Shake It Off", during which Swift and the dancers perform on a spinning platform above the crowd with fireworks and confetti.